karmi/monittr/README.markdown

     $ irb -Ilib -rubygems -rmonittr

-You have to pass one or more URLs to a running Monit web server.
+You have to pass one or more full URLs to a running Monit web server XML output, eg. `http://admin:monit@example.com:2812/_status?format=xml`.

 In case you don't have a running Monit handy, fake its output: